Adityapratapsingh28/Sunscope/README.md

 <!-- ROADMAP -->
 ## Key Features 🤖
-- Simplified and user frirendly UI
+- Simplified and user friendly UI:

    - We have provided a simple page to upload the rooftop image and to enter the monhtly electricity bill